-- Develop a model of information flow through a network using the Take-Grant Protection Model, and demonstrate its utility by analyzing a situation of your choosing. - Examine some of the extensions of SPM and TAM, and report on what has been learned. - Present a survey of confidentiality models other than the Bell-LaPadula Model. - Compare some of the secure development life cycle models such as SDLC from Microsoft, or BSIMM, with integrity models to see how well they preserve integrity constraints. - Examine the composition problem, and focus on advances in the nature of composition and restrictiveness. - Create a model for a specific problem, such as electronic voting, and use it to reason about properties of the desired systems. - Insert information flow analysis into a compiler or assembler and use it to detect flows that violate a policy specifying security/integrity levels for a program or system. - Build a run-time system that detects flows that violate a policy specifying security/integrity levels for a program or system. - Develop a covert channel analyzing tool and use it to analyze a subsystem or some other entity.
+- Develop a model of information flow through a network using the Take-Grant Protection Model, and demonstrate its utility by analyzing a situation of your choosing. - Implement SPM (or ESPM) and use the implementation to demonstrate various configurations approaching their maximal state. - Present a survey of confidentiality models other than the Bell-LaPadula Model. - Examine the composition problem, and focus on advances in the nature of composition and restrictiveness. - Create a model for a specific problem, such as electronic voting, and use it to reason about properties of the desired systems. - Insert information flow analysis into a compiler or assembler and use it to detect flows that violate a policy specifying security/integrity levels for a program or system. - Develop a formalism or model for analyzing some aspect of the "insider problem". - Build a run-time system that detects flows that violate a policy specifying security or integrity levels for a program or system. - Develop a covert channel analyzing tool and use it to analyze a subsystem or some other entity.